pataruco/ga-lessons/git/slides.md

 ---

+## Git

+Git is a version control system (VCS) that saves the state of your project's files and folders; basically, it takes a **'snapshot'** of what all your files look like at a given moment and stores a reference to that **'snapshot'**.

+---

+## GitHub

+GitHub is a platform that makes it easy to manage git repositories.
+It provides a graphical interface to help you review and manage your code repos.

+The files are hosted in the cloud so you can share the finished product with other people.

+---

+## Why are Git & GitHub valuable?

+- Stores a history of the code, which allows developers to go back in time if something breaks
+- Allows multiple developers to work on the same project
+- GitHub tracks changes so you can see who worked on what (and who broke what)
+- GitHub allows for feedback to be given on the code, which can increase code quality

+---

+## The lingo

+- **Repository/Repo**: a central location in which data - typically about a project - is stored and managed
+- **Clone**: download data/code from the cloud to your local machine (laptop, computer, etc.)
+- **Commit**: save a version of your project to git
+- **Branch**: create an additional track for the code that is separate from the 'master' branch.
+This allows you to work on a feature/issue without affecting the main code until your feature is finished.

+---

 ## Commits

 Think of each commit as if you copied your whole project folder and saved it somewhere safe.